 But, if you’re only staying in Mahé, you can still have a nice stroll around and even spot the windmills in the distance.

 A visit to the Botanical Garden will allow you to experience the diverse fauna and flora of Seychelles.
 The garden is home to several plant species, with a whole alley lined with the Coco de Mer trees.
 You’ll also come across exotic and endemic birds and the giant tortoises.

 The Seychelles Botanical Garden is open every day from 7.30 a.m to 5 p.m and costs SCR 100 (US$ 7.35).

 WATCH A MAGICAL SUNSET

-If there’s one thing you can’t miss in Seychelles, it’s the sunset!
-Even tough the weather was cloudy every evening, I was lucky enough to witness these golden hues reflecting off the sky.
+If there’s one thing you can’t miss in Mahé Seychelles, it’s the sunset!
+Even though the weather was cloudy every evening, I was lucky enough to witness these golden hues reflecting against the sky.

 Seychelles is an expensive destination, but that doesn’t mean you can’t visit if you’re on a budget.
 There is a wide range of guesthouses available on booking.com offering self-catering options which can help you save some money.

 I chose Lemongrass Lodge in Beau Vallon which is found just a few meters from the beach and had an amazing view of the ocean!

 There are different types of rooms available at Lemongrass Lodge for every budget.
 I stayed in the Zanbrosa Apartment for about US$ 83 per night.